 - 16. The vessel owner is responsible for any costs and fees associated with sending and receiving electronic communications (satellite phone, email) pertaining to IPHC business.
 Any anticipated costs are to be included in the tender amount. - 17.
-Vessel owners will be responsible for any fees associated with Brokerage and Tracking Fees for International Operations and Landings and should budget this into their tender costs.
-See Appendix I for more information. - 18.
+Vessel owners will be responsible for any fees associated with Brokerage and Tracking Fees for International Operations and Landings and should budget this into their tender costs. - 18.
 In Canada, where offload validation fees are billed to the vessel, the vessel owner should consider these fees in their tender as the vessel owner is responsible for 100% of those fees.